Chart Color Schemes

 Ravenswood has a typical household mix, with a fairly typical median household size

-Family households constitute 72.3% of all households, consisting of 26.2% couples with children, 34.6% couples without children, and 10.1% single parent families.
+Family households constitute 72.3% of all households, including 26.2% couples with children, 34.6% couples without children, and 10.1% single parent families.
 Non-family households comprise the remaining 27.7%, with lone person households at 26.6% and group households making up 1.7% of the total.
 The median household size is 2.4 people, which aligns with the Greater Perth average.

 Frequently Asked Questions - Households